NikitaChilkoti/Crowdstrike-outage-case-study/Failure.md

 ---

-## Why Kernel-Level Access Matters
+## Why Kernel-level access matters

 The Windows kernel is basically the core layer responsible for: